pmyin/BiharmonicNavier/README.md

 * To cite this code or the original article, please cite [1] below.

 * [1] Hengguang Li, Peimeng Yin and Zhimin Zhang.
 A $C^0$ finite element method for the biharmonic problem with Navier boundary conditions in a polygonal domain.
 IMA Journal of Numerical Analysis, 43:1779-1801, 2023.

-* The code is developed based on iFEM by Long Chen.